deepinv/deepinv/docs/source/user_guide/reconstruction/optimization.rst

 Optimization algorithm inherit from the base class :class:`deepinv.optim.BaseOptim`, which serves as a common interface for all predefined optimization algorithms.

-Classical optimizations algorithms are already implemented as subclasses of :class:`deepinv.optim.BaseOptim`, for example:
-:class:`deepinv.optim.GD`, :class:`deepinv.optim.PGD`, :class:`deepinv.optim.ADMM`, etc...
+Classical optimizations algorithms are already implemented as subclasses of :class:`deepinv.optim.BaseOptim`, such as :class:`deepinv.optim.GD`, :class:`deepinv.optim.PGD`, :class:`deepinv.optim.ADMM`, etc.

 For example, we can create the same proximal gradient algorithm as the one at the beginning of this page, in one line of code:

 .. doctest::